-The simplest and cheapest way how to organize a pantry with deep shelves is to buy some inexpensive baskets to organize pantry items into that can easily be pulled out so you can access items further back in your pantry.
+The simplest and cheapest way to organize deep shelves in a pantry is to buy some inexpensive baskets to organize pantry items into that can easily be pulled out so you can access items further back in your pantry.
 Adding some labels to the baskets will help you to keep things organized over time.
 Labels also help family members know what each basket is meant for so they will be less likely to just toss anything into the first basket they lay eyes on.

 You can enhance things even further by adding some pull out shelves.
 This make accessing things in the back of your pantry so much easier.
 Also, clever products like can organizers can help tackle unique problems that baskets may not be the best suited to deal with.
 The following are some of our best recommended products for solving accessing deep shelves in a pantry.